Key Highlights

 2. To the people who are diplomats representing the Holy See

-3. People living in Vatican City because of the work for the Catholic Church
+3. People living in Vatican City because of their work for the Catholic Church

-These are the limited ways Vatican City offers its citizenships.
+These are the limited ways Vatican City offers its citizenship.

 3. Liechtenstein

-The period that you will be living for the eligibility application is more than Qatar for Liechtenstein, which is at least 30 years before you apply for citizenship.
+The period that you will be living for the eligibility application is longer than in Qatar, for Liechtenstein, which is at least 30 years before you apply for citizenship.

 Also Read: Unlocking German Citizenship: New Laws Simplify the Process